ashtonjonesdev/spike_chat/README.md

 * ✅  See when the chat was last active

 ## 🚀 Motivation
-I found out about Stream's chat API and wanted to experiment with it.
-I decided to build a Spikeball group chat application for me and my friends to plan times to play Spikeball.
+I discovered Stream's chat API and challenged myself to build a fully functional Flutter messaging app with it.
+I decided to build SpikeChat, a group chat application for me and my friends to plan times to play Spikeball.

 ## 🖥 Technologies used